What is Satiety?

 Insulin

-Insulin and ghrelin tend to work synergistically, meaning if someone has high insulin, their body may produce more ghrelin and hence more hunger.
+Insulin and ghrelin tend to work synergistically, meaning if someone has high insulin, their body may produce more ghrelin and, hence, more hunger.
 So, if you do what it takes to reverse your insulin resistance, you will also restore healthy leptin sensitivity.

 Foods that raise insulin and blood glucose tend to make us feel satiated over the short term.
 Insulin regulates the flow of stored fuel from your body, so insulin rises when energy builds up in your bloodstream and body.

-Can we Actively Manage Our Hormones?
+Can We Actively Manage Our Hormones?

 As you lower your blood glucose, particularly your glucose before eating, you will reverse insulin resistance and leptin resistance.
 In our Data-Driven Fasting Challenges, we show participants how they can use their glucose to re-calibrate and train their hunger signals with their body’s need for food.